Bayat21/hangman-game/README.md

 ## ⚠️ Note

+The word list for the game is loaded from a local JSON file.
 This is a practice version of the Hangman game code.
 It's for testing and learning purposes and will be improved later.
 Not the final version yet, so expect some changes ahead.